dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 ### (11) [Disruption of Connections & Interactions Alters Flow Of Energy & Power, Physically, Logically and Virtually](#disruption-of-connections-and-interactions-alters-flow-of-energy-and-power-physically-logically-and-virtually)

--

 ### (12) Social, Financial and other flows indicate frequency and value of connections and interactions (Interest & Intent)

 - laplacian of these flows and their aggregates, geographically & logically, indicate intent

-### (13) Intent is also Signified by Parallel, Anti-Parallel and Orthogonal Orientations of Motion as it relates to Laplacian of High-Dimensional Surfaces Even When Hidden
+### (13) Intent is also Signified by Parallel, Anti-Parallel and Orthogonal Orientations of Motion as it relates to Laplacian of High-Dimensional Surfaces, Even When Hidden

 - this helps indicate intent, even when it was hidden
   - consistency is hard to fake, any duplicity exacerbates this and